MassimoBelfioreCode/MassimoBelfioreCode/README.md

 ## 💻 Main Projects

-- **MySQL Recipe Platform** — full relational database design plus a web page in php that shows the recipe of the day.
+- **MySQL Recipes Platform** — full relational database design plus a web page in php that shows the recipe of the day.
 - **C++ Data Structures Collection** — custom implementations of lists, queues, and trees.
 - **Autogen 0.2 Seminar** — technical presentation on LLM agent framework.
 - **Arduino Spectrum Analyzer** — audio signal processing using microcontrollers.